The more like us someone is, the more likely we are to believe their reviews.

 Reviewers are on the same side of the transaction as your prospects.
 So, reviews are less likely to hold bias favouring the business, because they’re based on genuine experiences.
 (Rather than a desire to sell more products/subscriptions.)

 In other words, they’re peers, and so they’re relatable.
-Think of it this way: are you more likely to believe and trust a friend, or a celebrity?

 When customers advocate for your brand, then, it reaches more than just their inner circle.
 By encouraging brand advocacy, you harness this power of personal recommendations.